Skimmeroni/Appunti/AI4ST/SigIm4AI/Sinusoid.typ

   the signal makes every $2 pi$ seconds;
 - $phi$ is the *phase*, the displacement from $0$.

-The radian frequency is the *frequency* multiplied by $2 pi$.
+The radian frequency is the *cyclic frequency*, or just *frequency* for short, multiplied by $2 pi$.
 The frequency $f$ is the number of oscillations that the signal makes every second.
 The *period* $T$ is the time the signal takes to make an entire oscillation.
 The frequency and the period are the reciprocal of each other.

 #grid(
     columns: (0.5fr, 0.5fr),
     [$ f = 2 pi omega $],
     [$ T = frac(1, f) = frac(2 pi, omega) $]
 )

+Notice that choosing $f = 0$ gives a perfectly valid sinusoid: a constant function equal to its amplitude (since $cos(0) = 1$).
+In the context of signals, a sinusoid having frequency $0$ is often called DC (as in "direct current").

 #figure(
 	caption: [Plot of the sinusoidal signal $s(t) = 5 cos(0.3 pi t + 1.5 pi)$.],